 - Premium: This is the price of the option contract.
 The premium must be paid when entering into a position, and it will be deducted from any payout received at expiry.

-By understanding these basic terms, traders can start to get a better sense of how F&O trading works.
+By understanding futures and options basics terms, traders can start to get a better sense of how F&O trading works.
 With this knowledge in hand, they can begin to make more informed decisions about which contracts to trade.

 Options are a dime a dozen.
 You can buy options, trade options, or even hedge your bets with options.
 But what exactly are options?
 In the most basic sense, an option is a contract that gives the holder the right, but not the obligation, to buy or sell an underlying asset at a predetermined price.